tcriess/lightspeed-chat/README.md

   ID Connect provider
 - Persistence: messages and translations are persisted on the file system using BuntDB, other persistence backends may be supported in the future
-- Buit-in translation support: dynamic message translations are fully supported by the chat server, a plugin may provide the actual translation text
+- Built-in translation support: dynamic message translations are fully supported by the chat server, a plugin may provide the actual translation text
-- Plugins: Hashicorps' go-plugin is used to provide a generic plugin interface.
+- Plugins: Hashicorps' [go-plugin](https://github.com/hashicorp/go-plugin) is used to provide a generic plugin interface.
 Plugins can process incoming messages and emit messages and/or translations based on those, or they can emit messages regularly.
 A translation plugin using the Google translate API is part of this repository (separate configuration and setup of a Google Cloud Platform project is required)
-- Configuration: Hashicorps' HCL is used as the configuration file language
+- Configuration: Hashicorps' [HCL](https://github.com/hashicorp/hcl) is used as the configuration file language

 # Roadmap